 - = 5.26 percent.

-So, one can see how on a single roulette wheel, the house advantage is 2.7 percent.
-On the unfortunate Sands Roulette it’s 7.7 percent.
+You can see how on a single roulette wheel, the house advantage is 2.7 percent.
+On the unfortunate Sands Roulette, it’s 7.7 percent.
 Conclusion: don’t play triple zero roulette.

-There is an 18/38, or about a 47.4 percent, chance that the ball will land on a red or black number.
+There is an 18/38, or about a 47.4 percent, chance the ball will land on a red or black number.
 What is the probability that the ball will land on a red number if the past 10 spins landed on red?
 What if the last 12 spins were black?
 It’s always 47.4 percent, independent from any past or future spins.